gartenkarte/gartenkarte-2017/README.md

 * in the [Transformaps Discourse](https://discourse.transformap.co/) community bulletin board.
 * on [Twitter @transformap](https://twitter.com/transformap).

 ## Documentation

-A rolling documentation is written in the textpad [`gartenkarte-2017-web`](https://hack.allmende.io/gartenkarte-2017-web).
 Further documents reside [in the `docs/` subdirectory](./docs/README.md).

+A rolling documentation is written from time to time in the textpad [`gartenkarte-2017-web`](https://hack.allmende.io/gartenkarte-2017-web).

 ## License